The IISS Shangri-La Dialogue: 17th Asia Security Summit

 Rights and Intellectual Property

-Download the Outline Agenda for The IISS Shangri-La Dialogue 2017.
-Please note that this is subject to change and updates on press conferences, photo calls and other media opportunities will be emailed to you throughout the Dialogue.
+Get a flavour of the debate that will take place at the summit by downloading the outline agenda.
+Please note that it is subject to change and updates on press conferences, photo calls and other media opportunities will be emailed to you throughout the Dialogue.

 Other ways to follow the Dialogue:

 IISS experts and staff, conference delegates and journalists alike will be tweeting on the IISS Shangri-La Dialogue, providing real-time commentary on the latest developments and speeches.
-Visit the IISS on Twitter (@iiss_org) and look for tweets referencing #SLD17.
+Visit the IISS on Twitter and look for tweets referencing #SLD18.

 Search for and Like ‘The International Institute for Strategic Studies’ on Facebook.
 Find exclusive video insights and interviews on the IISS YouTube channel.